Skip to main content

 case 'paid':

-// Update the order, send a confirmation email
+// Update the order and send a confirmation email

 markOrderAsPaid($orderId);